 The Department of Energy and Climate Change (DECC) is undertaking a review of the Feed-in-Tariff (FIT) scheme – the subsidy mechanism for renewable technologies, which will report during 2015.
 The BHA has been inputting into this process to try and ensure that by working constructively, DECC can deliver an effective and affordable scheme that provides future support for the sector.

-The overriding problem facing the hydropower sector is how government is reducing the level of the Feed-in-Tariff (FiT), in a way that is unduly severe and detrimental to future growth.
+The overriding problem facing the hydropower sector is how the government is reducing the level of the Feed-in-Tariff (FiT), in a way that is unduly severe and detrimental to future growth.

 At the moment, once all the paperwork is gathered for a proposed scheme, the subsidy is applied for and usually granted by DECC.
 However even though the subsidy is “pre-accredited” and the plant may never be built, DECC still counts the number of megawatts expected to be produced and reduces next year’s FiTs accordingly.